xuyuanxiang/redux-generator/README.md

 // dispatch error in anywhere
 store.dispatch(new Error("FOO"));

-// the error will be tranlate to:
+// the error will be tranlated to:
 {
     type: "ERROR",
     error: true,